 In earlier days, gold brocade work in the woven fabric was royally popular.
 In addition, incorporating Kalamkari details to such work was extraordinarily ornamental.

 Furthermore, the royal family used this fabric as sarees and dhotis during the period of Raja Sarfoji and later Raja Shivaji.

-HOW ARE KALAMKARI PAINTINGS DIFFERENT?
+HOW ARE KALAMKARI ART DIFFERENT?

 No two Kalamkari painted panels are alike.
 Also, the finished products are mellow.